Dr. Elaine Ingham

 Dr. Eva Schneider

 To say Dr. Schneider “loves microbiology” is a bit of an understatement.
 With a Ph.D. in biology and many years of experience, she’s an invaluable member of the Soil Foodweb team.
-She has recently joined the Deep Knowledge Team and will soon be working on the School’s Research Farm alongside Dr. Ingham.
+Her background in microbiology and research allow her to support her students with relevant information and balanced insight.
 Eva really enjoys supporting students in the CTP as they work towards becoming Certified Soil Food Web Consultants.

 An agronomist engineer, with a master’s in plant genetics and sustainable forest management.
 Rodrigo started his career as a researcher, in the corporate sector implementing procedures for a biotech lab, while conducting several field trials for a range of crops.
 He worked with Governance agencies such as UNESCO to help emerging countries develop their own capacities to thrive in the global market.
 Rodrigo understands the urgent challenge food security faces and that the transition to a sustainable model is about a gradual change in the various farming cultures.
 He’s a real change-maker!